-Shaved is the past-tense and perfect-tense form of the verb to shave, and it’s sometimes used as the past participle.
+Shaved is the past tense verb to shave, and it’s sometimes used as a past participle.
 Shaven is only used as a past participle.
 In other words, shaved is either a verb or an adjective, and shaven is an adjective.
-So, according to current usage standards, I have shaved is correct, and I have shaven is not correct.
-His face is shaven and his face is shaved both work.
+So English speakers are more likely to say “I have shaved” than “I have shaven.”
+But “his face is shaven” and “his face is shaved” both work.

-Shave is one of a few irregular English verbs whose participle forms no longer function as verbs.
+Shave is one of a few irregular English verbs whose traditional participle forms no longer function as verbs.
 Others include melt (melted/molten), cleave (cleaved/cloven), and prove (proved/proven).
-The irregular past-participle versions of these verbs tend to fade away with time, and shaven likely won’t be around for long.
+The irregular past-participle forms of these verbs tend to fade away with time, and shaven likely won’t be around for long.
 As a past participle, shaved is already more common than shaven.

 Examples

-Rebels in Democratic Republic of Congo have kidnapped a Spanish doctor and shaved off all his body hair . . .
+Rebels in Democratic Republic of Congo have kidnapped a Spanish doctor and shaved off all his body hair.
 [Reuters]

-To my right, a man sat with shaven head and full-length earth-red robes . . .
+To my right, a man sat with shaven head and full-length earth-red robes.
 [Independent]

 The BBC’s deputy political editor had his Movember moustache shaved off while filming a review of the political week.
 [BBC News]